GrayFace/wog/README.md

 Done!
 Now you can build and run the project.
 You won't be able to debug with comfort, because WoG exe is composed of 2 executables, resulting in VS not considering it to be related to the source code.
 The t1.map file found in Build folder can help you with debugging.

+Also, setting No32Bit=0 in [Common] of WoG.ini will let you run WoG windowed in 32-bit screen mode.
+However, 10-60 minutes into the game it will hang.

 ===

 About Code: